-The Canterbury Plains
+The Scenic Route to Tekapo: Exploring the Canterbury Plains

-The Rakaia Gorge
+The scenic route to Tekapo – The Rakaia Gorge

-The water of the Rakaia Gorge is typical of a New Zealand High Country river.
-It’s unusually milky green colour is the result of sediment released from the movement of the glaciers.
-Their are some great highlights on the Christchurch to Tekapo scenic route.
-Stop at the bridge or drive to the other side where there’s a camping ground with toilets.
-Isn’t this a sight for sore eyes!
+‘The water of the Rakaia is typical of a New Zealand high country river.
+The unusually milky green colour is the result of sediment released from the movement of the glaciers.
+It’s one of the highlights on the Tekapo scenic route.
+It’s definitely worth a photo!